Amanda Hearst

-Amanda Randolph Hearst (born January 5, 1984), sometimes called Amanda Hearst Rønning, is an American socialite, activist, fashion model, and heiress to the Hearst Corporation, William Randolph Hearst's media conglomerate.
-Hearst previously worked as an associate market editor at Marie Claire and is the founder of Friends of Finn, an organization dedicated to stopping the inhumane treatment of dogs in puppy mills.
-She also served as a co-chair of Riverkeeper's Junior Council.
-Hearst co-founded Maison de Mode in 2015, an ethical luxury fashion online retailer.
-In 2018, Hearst co-founded the charity Well Beings, focusing on animal welfare, conservation and other humane initiatives.
+Amanda Randolph Hearst (born January 5, 1984), sometimes called Amanda Hearst Rønning, is an American model, socialite, and heiress of the Hearst family.

 Family and early life

-Amanda Hearst is the daughter of Anne Hearst, the niece of Patty Hearst, and a great-granddaughter of media mogul William Randolph Hearst.
-Her father, Richard McChesney, separated from her mother before Hearst's birth.
-She is also the stepdaughter of novelist Jay McInerney and a cousin of Lydia Hearst-Shaw.
+Amanda Hearst is the daughter of Anne Hearst, the niece of Patty Hearst, and the great-granddaughter of media mogul William Randolph Hearst.
+Her father, Richard McChesney, separated from her mother before Hearst's birth; she is the only child from the marriage.
+Hearst is also the stepdaughter of novelist Jay McInerney and a cousin of Lydia Hearst-Shaw.

 Hearst attended the Chapin School in New York City and graduated from Choate Rosemary Hall, a boarding school.
-After a brief stint at Boston College, she dropped out to pursue modelling.
+After a brief stint at Boston College, she dropped out to pursue modeling.
 She was eventually persuaded to return to school, and she attended Fordham University, graduating in 2008 with a B.A. in art history.

+Career

+Hearst is the co-founder of Well/Beings, a grant-making nonprofit focused on environmental justice and conservation.
+Hearst also co-founded Maison de Mode, an online retail platform dedicated to sustainable fashion.